zapta/serial_packets_py/README.md

 ## Protocol Description

 The Serial Packets protocol provides packet based point-to-point serial transport for communication between devices.
-For example, it can be used for communication between an Arduino device and a PC, where the PC controls the device and the device sends data in real time back to the PC.
-The protocol is symmetrical and both sides to the communication   have the same capabilities with no designation of master/slave at the transport level.
+For example, it can be used to connect an Arduino device to a PC, where the PC controls the device, and the device sends data in real time back to the PC.
+The protocol is fully symmetrical such that both sides to the communication have the same capabilities, with no designation of master/slave at the transport level.

 ### Highlights

-* Protocol is packet oriented, saving the need to implement framing in the application.
+* Protocol is packet oriented, saving the need to implement framing by the application.
-* The protocol is Efficient with low per-packet overhead, and requires minimal computation and memory.
+* The protocol is efficient with low per-packet overhead, and minimal memory and computation requirements.
 * The protocol is symmetrical, and both sides can initiate or response to interactions.
 * The protocol is full duplex, and works independently on each direction.
 * The protocol support endpoint addressing to simplify routing of messages within the application.
 * The protocol supports both one way and two way request/response interactions.
 * Each packet is verified with a 16 bits CRC.
-* The protocol uses the HDLC byte stuffing algorithm which allow to resync on next frame despite communication errors.
+* The protocol uses the HDLC byte stuffing algorithm which allow to resync on next frame despite line errors.
 * The wire representation is intuitive which simplifies debugging.
-* The protocol is connectionless and stateless, though application can implement the notion of connection and state at their layer..
+* The protocol is connectionless and stateless, though application can implement the notion of connection and state at their layer.

 ### Commands

-Commands are round-trip interactions where one node send a 'command' packet and the other node sends back 'response' packet that references the original command packet.
-Commands are useful to control a device and to retrieve information by polling the device using a RPC like
+Commands are round-trip interactions where one node send a 'command' packet receives as 'response' packet from the other node.
+Commands can be used for example the device and to retrieve information selected information.
-API.

-The following tables lists the fields of command request and response  packets, before converting to wire representation as explained later:
+The following tables lists the fields of command request and response  packets respectively.
+Note that this is not the exact wire representation since the packets are subject to flagging and byte stuffing as explained later.

 #### Command packet